- Poor small girls had No Choice, as Islam allowed their fathers/guardians to wed them even without their consent (link).

 The women and girls who do survive often develop fistulas, which are holes between the vaginal wall and the rectum or bladder.
 When the baby's head pushes down and gets stuck, it can cut portions of the mother's soft tissue between its skull and her pelvic bones.
 As a result, the tissue dies, and a hole forms.
 Faeces and urine then leak through the hole and out of the vagina.
 Women with fistulas are often divorced and shunned.
 And young girls are at higher risk."

-5. High mortality rate among children from teen mothers is not the only problem, but they suffer from other horrific health problems too, the whole of their lives.
+The high mortality rate among children born to teen mothers is not the only issue; these children also endure other dreadful health problems throughout their entire lives.

 - Early motherhood can affect the psychosocial development of the infant.
 The children of teen mothers are more likely to be born prematurely with a low birth weight, predisposing them to many other lifelong conditions.